preciofishbone/OmniaDocsG2/blocks/analytics-filters/index.rst

 Analytics filters
 =============================================

-**This block is available in Omnia 7.5.
-Work on the page is ongoing.**

 This is a block for Matomo analytics.
-Use it to set filters to be used in a Analytics widget block.
+Use it to set filters to be used in several Analytics widget blocks.
+If you're going to use just one widget block, the filter settings can be made there.

 The following settings are available for this block:

 .. image:: analytics-block.png